 L A 404 will not substitute for a fifth-year landscape architecture studio.
 All other courses count as professional electives for landscape architecture students.

 The conditions of your study visa require you to remain within the 26-country Schengen Zone until you receive your Italian residency permit.
-Because this process can take the entire semester, we suggest that you plan to visit any non-Schengen Zone countries, such as the UK and Ireland, prior to January 4 or after the program ends on April 28.
-A list of all Schengen Zone countries is available here.
+Because this process can take the entire semester, we suggest that you plan to visit any non-Schengen Zone countries, such as the UK and Ireland, prior to January 8 or after the program ends on May 9.

-If you wish to arrive before January 4 or depart later than the morning of May 1 you are responsible for your own accommodations.
+If you wish to arrive before January 8 or depart later than the morning of May 11 you are responsible for your own accommodations.
+If you would like to arrive a day or two early in the housing, you will be required to pay 60 Euros for each day.

 Program Prerequisites and Criteria for Participant Selection